Learn how to import invoices in batches to QuickBooks Online.

 Step 2: Upload your CSV file

 - Once your CSV file is ready, select Browse, then select your CSV file.

-- You have the option to add any new customers or products/services that are not in QuickBooks Online.
-If you would like QuickBooks to create customers and/or products and services, check the applicable box.
+- You have the option to add any new customers that are not in QuickBooks Online.
+If you would like QuickBooks to create customers, check the applicable box.